ivotron/quiho-popper/paper/paper.md

 subcomponents of a machine.
 ](figures/perf-vectors.png){#fig:perf-vectors}

-This performance vectors, obtained over a sufficiently large set of machines[^how-big], can serve as the foundation for building a prediction model of the performance of an application when executed on new ("unseen") machines [@boyse_straightforward_1975], a natural next step to take with a dataset like this.
+These performance vectors, obtained over a sufficiently large set of machines[^how-big], can serve as the foundation for building a prediction model of the performance of an application when executed on new ("unseen") machines [@boyse_straightforward_1975], a natural next step to take with a dataset like this.
 As we show in @Sec:negative, this is not as good as we would expect.

 However, building a prediction model has a utility.
 If we use these performance vectors to apply SRA and we focus on feature importance [@kira_practical_1992] of the created models, we can see that they give us fine granularity resource utilization patterns.
 In
-@Fig:vectors-and-regression, we show the intuition behind why this is so.
+@Fig:featureimportance-implies-bottleneck, we show the intuition behind why this is so.
 The performance of an application is determined by the performance of the subcomponents that get stressed the most by the application's code.
 Thus, intuitively, if the performance of an application across multiple machines resembles the performance of a microbenchmark, then we can say that the application is heavily influenced by that subcomponent.

 [^how-big]: As mentioned in @Sec:conclusion, an open problem is to identify the minimal set of machines needed to obtaining meaningful